Arthritis & Autoimmune Disease Diagnosis & Treatment

 Autoimmune diseases affect the joints, bones and muscles and can sometimes cause inflammation in other internal organs such as the kidneys, lungs, blood vessels and brain.
 Treatment of these complex multisystem diseases requires physicians trained in Rheumatology.
 GW Rheumatology offers clinical training to medical students, residents and fellows wishing to learn more about caring for patients with rheumatic diseases and research opportunities for trainees interested in learning about rheumatology research.

-- Myositis Clinic
+- Myositis Center

 - Musculoskeletal Ultrasound